-2.2 Nomad's user interfaces: direct teleoperation and the importance of telepresence
+2.2.
+Nomad's User Interfaces: Direct Teleoperation and the Importance of Telepresence

+2.2.1.
+Technology.
 Developed by the Robotic Institute at Carnegie Mellon University (CMU), Nomad is a mobile robot designed for extended planetary exploration.
-Carrying its own fuel-powered generator, Nomad is a four-wheel drive, four-wheel steer, robust 550kg rover with a transformable chassis.
+Carrying its own fuel-powered generator, Nomad is a four-wheel drive, four-wheel steer, robust 550 kg rover with a transformable chassis.
 The robot features an actively pointed antenna to support highbandwidth communication, inertial measurement unit, gyrocompass and global positioning system (GPS) for navigation.
-The imaging system includes an ultrawide field-of-view (360 degrees) panoramic camera, high-resolution narrow field-of-view color stereo-cameras, and black-and-white stereo cameras.
+The imaging system includes an ultrawide field-of-view (360 degrees) panoramic camera, highresolution narrow field-of-view color stereo-cameras, and black-and-white stereo cameras.
 Other science instruments such as a magnetometer and weather sensors (temperature, humidity and wind velocity) were mounted as well.

-The IMG partnered with CMU to develop Nomad's operator interfaces[4] including the "Virtual Dashboard Interface" and the "Telepresence Interface".
+The IMG partnered with CMU to develop Nomad's operator interfaces (Wettergreen, 1997) including the "Virtual Dashboard Interface" and the "Telepresence Interface".

-Virtual Dashboard Interface

-The Virtual Dashboard Interface (VDI) enabled operators to drive Nomad.
+Virtual Dashboard Interface.
+The Virtual Dashboard Interface (VDI) enabled operators to drive Nomad (see Fig. 1).
 It was designed to be simple and intuitive to use and to provide compelling interaction with the rover, in order to increase operation efficiency.
 The VDI provides a clear visualization of the robot state in recognizable graphical and numeric formats.
 Multiple reconfigurable panels provide graphic telemetry displays and robot control widgets.
 These panels include: